kim934246-cpu/omlicx-os-devices/README.md

 # OmlicxOS Device - Google Pixel 3a

-Welcome to the **OmlexOS Pixel 3a Device Repo**—the heart and soul of the OmlexOS mobile OS.
+Welcome to the **OmlicxOS Pixel 3a Device Repo**—the heart and soul of the OmlexOS mobile OS.
 This isn’t just any device support repo; this is the backbone that powers everything from smooth graphics rendering to flawless hardware integration, all while keeping your phone radical and street-ready.

 ---